jowo-io/next-auth-nostr-provider/README.md

    * @param {string | null} title
    *
    * Override the default title shown above the QR code in the
-   * Lighting Login page.
+   * Lighting auth page.
 Or, it can be set to null to hide the title.
      *
      * @default "Login with Lightning"
    */